epicallan/github-deploy-server/README.md

 4. Finally, run  `NODE_ENV=production forever start server.js`

 ## TODO
-- ~~check status of a deployed service and try re-deploy if~~ service is off.
+- ~~check status of a deployed service and try re-deploy if service is off~~
 - ~~Email specified group of people service status on deploy~~

 @ MIT LICENSED